 ASSESSMENTS, REMEDIAL INVESTIGATIONS and COMPLIANCE MANAGEMENT SERVICES

 - Conducted Phase I Environmental Site Assessments at more than thirty (30) undeveloped and developed residential and commercial properties in New Jersey.
 Some of the commercial properties have included office buildings, a real estate agency, a lumber yard, a large butcher shop, a hardware store, a painting contractor, a general aviation airport and several small manufacturing facilities.
-Phase II activities have included sampling for asbestos, lead-based paints, radon, and urea formaldehyde.

 - Designed and supervised the development of a site investigation and remediation program for a New Jersey transportation company.
 Prepared Remedial Investigation and Remedial Action Work Plan to address environmental concerns at a rail yard.
-The program included delineation of soil and groundwater contamination, and pumping tests to obtain hydrogeologic data for design of a treatment system.
+The program included delineation of soil and groundwater contamination and pumping tests to obtain hydrogeologic data for design of a treatment system.
 Developed an integrated strategy for recovery and monitoring well placement and managed engineering staff in design and installation of a groundwater treatment system.
 Also worked closely with the client and NJDEP to resolve NJDEP permit issues regarding the discharge of treated groundwater.

 - Performed aquifer tests in support of a Water Allocation Permit application to NJDEP-BWA for a New Jersey metals refining facility.
 Prepared hydrogeological report, permit application, and supporting documentation for permit, which was approved.

-- Designed and conducted a passive soil vapor survey for a New Jersey manufacturing facility, followed by installation of interior borings to collect soil and groundwater samples in order to investigate potential migration pathways and to delineate chlorinated solvent contamination of soil and groundwater under a building.
+- Designed and conducted a passive soil vapor assessment for a New Jersey manufacturing facility, followed by installation of interior borings to collect soil and groundwater samples in order to investigate potential migration pathways and to delineate chlorinated solvent contamination of soil and groundwater under a building.

 - Supervised monitoring well investigation to determine distribution of free product at a former rail yard for a New Jersey transportation company.